• About

 Nationally known tenants are typically companies like Walgreens, Hilton, and Amazon.

 Often, many investors might feel better with a large and stable company like Amazon guaranteeing a lease rather than the tenants who last skipped out on rent, leaving them high and dry.
-But unfortunately, these higher-grade properties are typically out of reach for smaller real estate investors.
+Unfortunately, these higher-grade properties are typically out of reach for smaller real estate investors.

 DSTs and all other real estate investing come with risk, and investors should do their homework, perform due diligence and read the Private Placement Memorandum (PPM) before investing any capital.